Phantomojo/Vanta-ledger/README.md

 cd vanta-ledger
 ```

-> **🎥 Videos Included**: This repository includes demo videos in `frontend/frontend-web/public/` that showcase Vanta Ledger in action.
+> **🎥 Videos Included**: This repository includes demo videos in the `videos/` folder that showcase Vanta Ledger in action.
 Watch them in the README above or navigate to the files directly.

 2. **Build and run the all-in-one container**
 ```bash